 Beverly Hills is a somewhat small town located in the state of Florida.
 With a population of 8,342 people and three constituent neighborhoods, Beverly Hills is the 215th largest community in Florida.

-Unlike some towns, Beverly Hills isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beverly Hills are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Beverly Hills is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Beverly Hills is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Beverly Hills who work in food service (15.66%), office and administrative support (12.23%), and sales jobs (9.40%).

 The per capita income in Beverly Hills in 2010 was $16,692, which is low income relative to Florida and the nation.
 This equates to an annual income of $66,768 for a family of four.
 Beverly Hills also has one of the higher rates of people living in poverty in the nation, with 32.89% of its population below the federal poverty line.